-In 2022 the Crochet Coral Reef will be exhibited at the Museum Frieder Burda in a gallery-wide installation highlighting the scientific, mathematical, and environmental dimensions of this unique global project.
-Associated with the show will be a Baden-Baden Satellite Reef, created by the people of Germany.
-This community-made artwork will be exhibited alongside the Core Collection of crochet reefs created by artists Christine Wertheim and Margaret Wertheim who have been inspired by the discovery of an ancient “pinnacle reef” in the remote Pacific Ocean east of the Great Barrier Reef.
+From January-June 2022, the Crochet Coral Reef will be exhibited at Museum Frieder Burda in a gallery-wide retrospective highlighting the scientific, mathematical, and environmental dimensions of this global interdisciplinary project.
+In conjunction with the show will be a Baden-Baden Satellite Reef, crafted by the people of Germany.
+This community-made artwork will be a unique curatorial collaboration between German coral reefers and artists Christine Wertheim and Margaret Wertheim who have been inspired by the discovery of an ancient “pinnacle reef” in the remote Pacific Ocean east of the Great Barrier Reef.

 Museum Frieder Burda and the Wertheim sisters invite all German crafters – wherever you are – to contribute to the production of the Baden-Baden Satellite Reef.
-Everyone who participates will have their names displayed on the gallery walls and in the exhibition catalog.
-This new reef will be a novel collaboration between the Wertheim sisters and the German reefing community.
-On this page are inspirational images to give you ideas for color and form.
-Our imaginations have been sparked by the discovery of an ancient “pinnacle reef” recently found far out in the Pacific Ocean beyond the Great Barrier Reef.
+Everyone who participates will have their names displayed on the gallery walls and in the accompanying exhibition catalog.
+See here for the launch of the project in Burda Style magazine.
+Send us your corals by the end of November 2021 to be incorporated into this marine wonderland.
+Below are color and shape suggestions to spark your imaginations.

-For colors: We specifically want corals in the following colors: a whole range of purples, mauves, and lilacs, including deep rich tones and light pastel shades.
+We specifically want corals in the following colors: a whole range of purples, mauves, and lilacs, including deep rich tones and light pastel shades.
 Also dark blues, blue-greens, aqua, and off-white; plus highlights of bright-pink, bright-orange, bright-yellow, and some neon green and lime green, but not forest green.
 “Variegated” yarns are excellent and make for a more natural effect than solid colors.
 You can also think about edging your pieces in different colors, and creating pieces with many different layers or entwining of color.

-For yarns: Many different types of yarns are good for crocheting coral forms.
+Many different types of yarns are good for crocheting coral forms.
 We use wool, silk, cotton, soy-yarn, homespun, mercerized-cotton, acrylics, synthetics, and many other fibers.
 Fine wire works wonderfully, although it’s hard on the hands.
 We also encourage people to experiment with plastic threads of all varieties – many interesting plastic fibers are now available in craft-stores.
 You can also try cutting up plastic bags to make “plarn.”
 Like living reefs, any crochet reef is a diverse ecology, so the more disparate the range of materials the better.